European air traffic is falling dramatically - Bandera County Courier

 European air traffic is falling dramatically

-After all, the BER should be as planned on 31.
+After all, the BER should be as planned on 31 .
 Open October.
-Airport boss Engelbert Lütke Daldrup still adheres to this.
+At least that's what airport boss Engelbert Lütke Daldrup wants.
 Berlin's airport with the lowest CO2 emissions cannot harm the virus.
 The situation at the other two Berlin airports is not so good.
 Because both Tegel and Schönefeld have flown fewer and fewer people in recent days – sometimes only half as many passengers as before.

 It is quiet in the sky